wimmeldj/paxos-challenge/README.md

 ```
 You can then make the standard requests to `localhost:8080/...`

+You can run the tests in [tests/chall1test](./tests/chall1test) after starting the docker image.

 If you don't want to use the docker image and you have npm and node installed, you can just run `npm
 start`.